BestAnHongjun/YOLOv1-pytorch/README.md

 write a simple and easy-to-use reproduction version of yolov1.

 ## Experimental Result
-To skip the pre-train process, I directly use ResNet-18 model pre-trained on ImageNet-1000 dataset without the last two classify layer instead of the first 20 layers in the original paper.
+To skip the pre-train process, I directly use ResNet-18 model inside PyTorch (pre-trained on ImageNet-1000 dataset) without the last two classify layers instead of the first 20 layers in the original paper.
 See more details at yolo.model.ResNet18_YOLOv1.

 Then I trained my model on the VOC-2007-trainval dataset and validated on the